jonheese/myq-garage/README.md

 1. Download myq-garage.py to your device.
 Or use git ("git clone https://github.com/Einstein42/myq-garage.git")
 2. Put it in the same folder as your relay server if using any of io_guy's products.
 3. chmod 755 myq-garage.py
-4. Edit the file and put your myq username and password.
+4. Copy `config-dist.ini` to `config.ini` and put your myq username and password in it.
 Including ISY information if applicable.

 Then use like so:
 Command Line options: